Souloutz/School-Fund-App/docs/DesignDoc.md

 ### ViewModel Tier
 **GiftController:** Controls and implements the CRUD operations for the Gifts (Needs).
 Has update, delete, add, get all, retrieve, etc.
-**UserController:** COntrols and implements the CRUD operations for the Users.
+**UserController:** Controls and implements the CRUD operations for the Users.
 Same as gifts, can add users, delete, edit, etc.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View